mahmoudalnkeeb/mahmoudalnkeeb/README.md

   `SELECT abstract FROM profiles WHERE username = mahmoudalnkeeb`

-I'm mahmoud alnakeeb a backend developer have a set of skills in programming generally and web development especially Summarized in :
+I'm mahmoud alnakeeb a backend developer have a set of skills in programming generally and web development mainly Summarized in :

   `SELECT skills FROM profile WHERE username = mahmoudalnkeeb`